-Dear Secretary Buttigieg:
+Dear Secretary, Buttigieg:

-On behalf of the New York State Thruway Authority, I am pleased to submit our application for a \$25 million U.S. Department of Transportation Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant.
-This grant will supplement the cost for rehabilitating a 4.8 mile section of the New England Thruway (I-95) in Westchester County, New York.
+On behalf of the New York State Thruway Authority, I am pleased to submit our application for a \$25 million U.S. Department of Transportation Infrastructure for Rebuilding America (INFRA) Grant.
+This grant will supplement the cost for rehabilitating a 4.8-mile section of the New England Thruway (I-95) in Westchester County, New York.
 This project, which is currently included in our five-year Capital Plan, will have a significant impact on adjacent communities along this corridor.